awsdocs/amazon-rds-user-guide/doc_source/multi-az-db-clusters-concepts.md

 ## Overview of Multi\-AZ DB clusters<a name="multi-az-db-clusters-concepts-overview"></a>

 With a Multi\-AZ DB cluster, Amazon RDS replicates data from the writer DB instance to both of the reader DB instances using the DB engine's native replication capabilities\.
 When a change is made on the writer DB instance, it's sent to each reader DB instance\.
 Acknowledgment from at least one reader DB instance is required for a change to be committed and applied\.

 Reader DB instances act as automatic failover targets and also serve read traffic to increase application read throughput\.
+If an outage occurs on your writer DB instance, RDS manages which of the reader DB instances becomes the failover target\.
+RDS does this based on which reader DB instance has the least replica lag\.

 The following diagram shows a Multi\-AZ DB cluster\.

 ![\[Multi-AZ DB cluster\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/multi-az-db-cluster.png)

 Multi\-AZ DB clusters typically have lower write latency when compared to Multi\-AZ DB instance deployments\.
+They also allow read\-only workloads to run on reader DB instances\.
 The RDS console shows the Availability Zone of the writer DB instance and the Availability Zones of the reader DB instances\.
 You can also use the [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html) CLI command or the [DescribeDBClusters](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusters.html) API operation to find this information\.

 ## Supported DB instance classes for Multi\-AZ DB clusters<a name="multi-az-db-clusters-concepts-db-instance-classes"></a>